Skip to content

 Saunas

-A sauna is one of the few wellness investments that improves with time — if it’s properly cared for.
-Whether you own a traditional sauna, infrared sauna, or outdoor barrel sauna, consistent maintenance directly impacts air quality, heat performance, wood longevity, and the overall experience.
+A sauna is one of the few wellness investments that holds up well over time — if it’s properly cared for.
+Whether you own a traditional sauna, infrared sauna, or outdoor barrel sauna, consistent maintenance plays a role in the overall environment, heat consistency, wood condition, and overall experience.

 This sauna maintenance guide walks you through exactly how to clean, protect, and extend the life of your sauna — without harsh chemicals, guesswork, or unnecessary replacements.
 If you’re still in the buying phase, start with our Best Home Sauna Buying Guide for a complete overview.